-When recruiting teachers for Bright Lights, one of the phrases I hear over and over again is “I’m excited to teach my camp because I can focus on having fun with the students.”
-We have lesson plans, we operate within a schedule, but for the most part teachers drive their curriculum and activities based on their personal passions and interests.
+When recruiting teachers for Bright Lights, one of the phrases I hear over and over again is, “I’m excited to teach my camp because I can focus on having fun with the students.”
+We have lesson plans and we operate within a schedule, but for the most part, teachers drive their curriculum and activities based on their personal passions and interests.

 We try to find ways to say thank you.
-We brought a coffee truck to Roper Elementary, our new home this summer, and treated staff to drinks and pastries.
 During programming, we provide treats and notes to show our appreciation.
 We share survey comments with individual teachers who are identified by families for making the week special for their students.

 Teachers are the difference makers in our program.
 They are what set Bright Lights apart and draw students back each summer.
 Teachers are the secret sauce in our summer burger, so to speak.